sedol1339/files/abstracts.md

     - Variance due to optimization monotonically decreases with width in the over-parameterized regime

 Nouiehed, M., & Razaviyayn, M. (2018).
 Learning Deep Models: Critical Points and Local Openness. arXiv, 1803.02968.
 Retrieved from https://arxiv.org/abs/1803.02968v2

+Novak, R., Xiao, L., Lee, J., Bahri, Y., Yang, G., Hron, J., ...Sohl-Dickstein, J. (2018).
+Bayesian Deep Convolutional Networks with Many Channels are Gaussian Processes. arXiv, 1810.05148.
+Retrieved from https://arxiv.org/abs/1810.05148v4

+    - There is a previously identified equivalence between wide FCNs and Gaussian processes
+    - We derive an analogous equivalence for multi-layer CNNs both with and without pooling layers
+    - We also introduce a Monte Carlo method to estimate the GP corresponding to a given NN architecture
+    - Translation equivariance, beneficial in finite channel CNNs, is guaranteed to play no role in the Bayesian treatment of the infinite channel limit
+    - We confirm that regular SGD-trained CNNs can significantly outperform their corresponding GPs, suggesting advantages from SGD training compared to fully Bayesian parameter estimation

 Papyan, V. (2018).
 The Full Spectrum of Deepnet Hessians at Scale: Dynamics with SGD Training and Sample Size. arXiv, 1811.07062.
 Retrieved from https://arxiv.org/abs/1811.07062v2